illusion-HOPE/25-Winter-LWZ-MathCamp/README.md

 # 25-Winter-LWZ-MathCamp

-This is a course platform that provides learning resources for instruction in probability and statistics, within the scope of high school curriculum for this year's winter break.
+This is a course platform that provides learning resources for instruction in probability and statistics, within the scope of high school curriculum for 2025 winter break.

 ---